← Back to Blog

 • Storybook — Worth introducing when you have more than one engineer regularly building UI.
 Not before.

 • Notion or Confluence — For usage guidelines.
-Keep it simple: one page per component, one paragraph of context, a visual example.
+One page per component, one paragraph of context, a visual example.

 A design system isn't something you build once you're big enough.
 It's something you grow as you build — starting with a handful of tokens, a few documented components, and a commitment to capturing decisions rather than repeating them.